philscurrency/philscurrency/doc/init.md

 it will automatically start on reboot.

-NOTE: This script is incompatible with CentOS 5 and Amazon Linux 2014 as they use old versions of Upstart and do not supply the start-stop-daemon utility.
+NOTE: This script is incompatible with CentOS 5 and Amazon Linux 2014 as they use old versions of Upstart and do not supply the start-stop-daemon uitility.

 5. Auto-respawn
 -----------------------------------

 Auto respawning is currently only configured for Upstart and systemd.
 Reasonable defaults have been chosen but YMMV.